alsamitech/alsws/README.md

 The Port numbers are **MEANT** to be changed.
 Before compling, please change the port number to whatever port you desire.

 There is a simple TCP Client bundled with alsws.
 However, it is highly reccomended to compile the tcpclient from source

+the HTTP server requres a port number and a file to serve. if you dont insert those args, the program will terminate and ask you to provide than at relaunch.

 **THIS COMES WITH NO WARRINTY WHATSOEVER ATTACHED**